Sunlis/ONI-nerf-electrolyzer/README.md

 Also consider that the heavy watt variant handles 2.5x as much wattage as its counterpart.

-The question is whether this is unbalanced or just mildly annoying.
+The question is whether this is actually unbalanced or just mildly annoying.

-Proposal:
+The only logical argument I can think of for why conductive should be buffed is that the refined metal is better spent on the power spine.
+I'm not sure that's convincing.

+Change:
 * Increase wattage rating to 2.5kW

 What's fun about this change is that it adds a tradeoff to conductive wire where you can choose to:
-- under-provision the wire to 2kW using 2 small transformers (you don't get the full wattage it's capable of)
+- under-provision the wire to 2kW using 2 small transformers, but you don't get the full wattage it's capable of carrying
-- over-provision the wire to 4kW using a large transformer, but risking overloads unless you keep the potential load below 2.5kW
+- over-provision the wire to 4kW using a large transformer, but risking overloads unless you keep the potential load at or below 2.5kW

 ## Airborne Critter Bait ✔️